Children’s Eye Care & Eye Exams

 - Providing Nutritious Meals: Fruits, vegetables, nuts and fish all provide key nutrients and vitamins that are linked to good eye health.

-- Playing With Visually Stimulating Toys: Toys that provide visual stimulation can help improve eyesight, such as mobiles that hang over a baby’s crib.
+- Playing With Visually Stimulating Toys: Toys that provide visual stimulation can help improve eyesight, such as mobiles with sharply contrasting patterns that hang over a baby’s crib.

 - Protecting Their Eyes From The Sun: Children are especially vulnerable to damaging UV rays because they typically spend significant time outdoors.
 Provide your child with UV coated sunglasses and a hat for protection.

-- Scheduling Regular Eye Exams: Your children’s eye doctor can evaluate them to detect any early signs of an eye condition.
+- Scheduling Regular Pediatric Eye Exams: Your kid’s eye doctor can evaluate them to detect any early signs of an eye condition.

 Parents often think a standard eye exam performed at their child’s school is sufficient.
-However, the only way to properly detect a vision problem or eye condition is through a comprehensive exam.
+However, the only way to properly detect a vision problem or eye condition is through a comprehensive kid's eye exam.